It is hoped that this article will serve to expose the truth.

 If you read everything above (including the links) several times, the concept of salat should be much much clearer.

 Lastly, I'd like to mention the concept of zakat.
-A word often used along
+A word

-quran is to mean purification/betterment.
-If this meaning is taken along
+usage in al quran is to mean purification/betterment.
+If

-with what I've discussed here, it makes much more sense:
+meaning is taken along with what I've discussed here, it makes

 When one upholds/maintains (aqimu) the going/turning towards (link/bond) one is then in a position to 'bring forth / produce / show' (atawoo) the purification/betterment.
 Simple.
 The two terms reinforce and complement each other.